chadmgallego/expiration-alerts-system/README.md

 # 📄 Document Expiration Alert System

-An automated document expiration monitoring pipeline built for Student Mobilization, Inc. managing visa, passport, and residency documentation across multiple households.
+An automated document expiration monitoring pipeline built for a field staff organization managing visa, passport, and residency documentation across multiple households.
 The system queries a cloud-hosted PostgreSQL database, applies a tiered alert logic, and delivers email notifications to household contacts — running on a cron schedule with zero manual intervention.

 ---